hpi-swa-teaching/SVGMorph/README.md

 # Known Issues
 -sometimes TextMorphs, when reduced in size, do not shrink but disappear upward from the field of view

--when enlarging textMorph, size changes do not happen smoothly but rather sudden

 -basic shapes are filled with black color from the stroke Attribute specification when they are specified to be transparent (only shapes with fill attributes are affected)

 -cannot display bezier curves properly(they are displayed as filled-out split ellipses) - in contrast: arcs are mostly displayed well except for some full shapes that are filled with black - likely also because of previous problem